errbotio/errbot/docs/user_guide/plugin_development/webhooks.rst

 endpoints to methods inside your plugins.

 You must configure the *Webserver* plugin before this functionality can be used.
-You can get the configuration template using `!config Webserver`, from where it's just a simple matter of plugging in the desired settings.
+You can get the configuration template using `!plugin config Webserver`, from where it's just a simple matter of plugging in the desired settings.